Syslifters/offsec-tools/README.md

 ### Why do you do that?
 Many OffSec tools are shipped with their source code only and therefore need to be compiled manually.
 This is a very time-consuming task, especially if you want to keep your tools up to date before doing assessments.
 Better save the time for more important things, right?

-### Duh, but you also put PowerShell scripts in there.
+### Duhh, but you also put PowerShell scripts in releases.
 Why?
 We don't want to rack our brains every time before an assessment about which tools we need.
 A release conveniently contains all the tools we need for the assessment as a collection.
 Noice!

 ### Did you backdoor the tools?